-The four command buttons at the very bottom of group dialog correspond to the group record as a whole.
-When the user presses 'Change', the system displays a confirmation dialog of the form shown in Figure 218.
+The four command buttons at the very bottom of the group dialog correspond to the group record as a whole.
+When the user presses 'Change', the system displays a confirmation dialog of the form shown in Figure 221.
 When the administrator confirms the change with 'OK', the system performs the following actions:

-- a. updates the group record in the group database - b. updates the members and leaders lists in the group records of all affected users - c. notifies all added or deleted users of the change - d. notifi es all added or deleted leaders of the change
+- a. updates the group record in the group database - b. updates the members and leaders lists in the group records of all affected users c. notifies all added or deleted users of the change, via an on-screen dialog d. notifies all added or deleted leaders of the change, via an on-screen dialog